• Skip to primary navigation

 In a large mixing bowl, combine flour and shredded butter and mix until blended together.
 Add in the yeast mixture and mix on medium speed until combined (1-2 minutes).

-Roll each ball to an 8 inch circle.
-Cut each circle into 8 triangluar slices (like a pizza).
-Add 1-2 tsps of filling to the wide edge of the triangle (as much as will stay in when the pastry is rolled).
+Add 1-2 tsps of filling (we used plum jam) to the wide edge of the triangle (as much as will stay in when the pastry is rolled).

 Turn the corners in a little bit (helps to keep the filling from draining out).